 A More Traditional Bio

 Eric Charles is an LA based photographer and filmmaker specializing in nightlife, events and portraiture.
-Published in the US and Europe, he has created several iconic images that document the underground nightlife scene in Los Angeles.
+Published in the US and Europe, he has created several iconic images that document the underground nightlife scene on the West Coast.